MarcelWaldvogel/docs.ejabberd.im/content/admin/configuration.md

 **`extauth_program: PathToScript`**:   Indicate in this option the full path to the external authentication
 	script.
 The script must be executable by ejabberd.

+**`extauth_pool_name: String`**:   Indicate the name of the pool
+	from which extauth processes should be used.
+By default, each host has its own pool.
+Set this variable to the same string for multiple host which should share the same pool.
+	Sharing obvioulsy only makes sense if all hosts share the same `extauth_program`.

-**`extauth_instances: Integer`**:   Indicate how many instances of the script to run simultaneously to
+**`extauth_pool_size: Integer`**:   Indicate how many instances of the
+	script to run simultaneously to
-	serve authentication in the virtual host.
-The default value is the minimum number: 1.
+	serve authentication in the pool.
+On older versions, the default value is the minimum number, 1; on newer versions (Q2 2018), it tries to default to running one per logical processor in the system.
+	(This option was formerly named `extauth_instances`, but this name is now deprecated.)

 **`auth_use_cache: false|true`**:   Starting in *ejabberd 17.06*, caching has received a complete overhaul.
 	Instead of `extauth_cache`, a set of new variables describes cache